mbucheg/Tasks/paper_reading_day3.md

 ## What is CNV/CNA?
 Copy Number Variations/Copy Number aberrations: specific sequence repeats in the genome that vary between individuals.
 It is a form of structural variation and can be important in cancer development and progression.
 ## How will you describe or introduce progenetix (scale, data source, cancer types and so on)?
 Progenetix is a derived database, that provides mutation data in cancer, especially highlighting the focus on CNVs.
-The data is curated from multiple different sources.
+The individual sample data is curated from multiple different sources, the majority coming from genomic arrays from SNP platforms
 Up to date: there are 156871 samples from 906 different cancer types.

 ## Describe NCIt, ICDO, UBERON codes, and their relationships.